 - Advance a new era in Ontario of green-collar manufacturing;

 - Contribute to municipal, provincial and federal tax bases;

 - Regenerate aquatic stocks due to the 'reef effect' created by turbine foundations;

 - Work with the FNT (First Nations Technical Institute) to develop cutting edge training programmes;

 - Work with Aboriginal groups such as the Mohawks of the Bay of Quinte to assist their community to participate in the New Economy;

 - Work with various universities and colleges and other specialized educational institutions to develop cutting edge training programmes;

 - Work with Communities throughout Eastern Ontario and other regions of Ontario to create sustainable jobs and innovation.

-Likely the first offshore wind farm to be developed on the Canadian side of The Great Lakes, Trillium Power Wind 1 will make a major and lasting contribution to Ontario’s renewable energy supply.
+TPW1 is the best sited ,and by far the most advanced, far-offshore wind development in The Great Lakes. and is scheduled to be the first offshore wind farm to be developed on the Canadian side of The Great Lakes, Trillium Power Wind 1 will make a major and lasting contribution to Ontario’s renewable energy supply.
 Trillium Power should be Ontario's commercial-scale Offshore Wind demonstration site.